thibmaek/awesome-raspberry-pi/README.md

 > A curated list of MQTT related stuff.

-MQTT is a lightweight messaging protocol for small sensors and mobile devices, optimized for high-latency or unreliable networks.
+MQTT is a lightweight client-server publish/subscribe messaging protocol, optimized for high-latency or unreliable networks.
+This protocol is a good choice for Internet of Things applications, Telemetry, Sensor Networks, Smart Metering, Home Automation, Messaging and Notfication Services.

 ## Table of Contents